As a construction project manager or foreman, you know how critical job site safety and efficiency are for every project.

 While this method of transportation works, it’s much more efficient when you use a trash hopper.

 Forklift construction dumpsters come standard with forklift pockets and can be several yards in size.
 This is advantageous for a variety of reasons:

-- If you have a finished concrete floor, you can even use a pallet jack to move materials easily with small hoppers.
+- If you have a finished concrete floor, you can even use a pallet jack and a small hopper to easily move material.